 Pre-heat the oven to 190 degrees Celsius (375 Fahrenheit).

-Remove the mushrooms stems, place the mushrooms on a baking tray and bake for about 15 minutes until all water is released.
+Remove the mushrooms stems, place the mushrooms on a baking tray and bake for about 15 minutes until the water is released.

 Melt the butter in a pan over a medium heat, add the chopped mushrooms stems and garlic, and stir for about 1 minute.

-Remove from the heat, and season withe black pepper.
+Remove from the heat, and season with black pepper.

 Stuffed the mushrooms with the spinach mixture, then top with grated cheese and return to the oven for a further 15 minutes or until the cheese is melted.